-You can add up to 8 real-time effects per track.
+Each track can hold up to 8 real-time effects.
 Notes played live and recorded in a pattern are processed and sent to the outputs in real-time by the effect engines.

 All the effects are non-destructive, and polyphonic capable.
 The position of an effect in the chain is very important: an Harmonizer placed after an Arpeggiator will not sound like an Arpeggiator placed after an Harmonizer.
 Experiment with the order of effects to generate eccentric melodies.